rodrigocfd/windigo/README.md

 However, in Windigo, most Win32 functions do **not** return errors.
 That's because most low-level errors are **unrecoverable**, in the sense that if such an error happens in an application, there's really nothing you can do.
 Unrecoverable errors very rare, occurring in conditions like low memory or internal Windows crashes.

 So, in order to keep the API simple, instead of returning lots of errors, unrecoverable errors will simply panic.

+### Built-in panic treatment

-And all panics are recovered by Windigo at the top of the stack, displaying the error and the stack trace in a [MessageBox](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-messageboxw), in order to make debugging easier.
+Windigo will recover all panics at the top of the stack, displaying the error and the stack trace in a [MessageBox](https://docs.microsoft.com/en-us/windows/win32/api/winuser/nf-winuser-messageboxw), in order to make debugging easier.

 However, if the panic happens in a non-GUI thread, it can't be recovered, and no MessageBox will be displayed.